nteetor/yonder/docs/0.0.5/layout/flex.md

   - name: wrap
     description: |-
       A [responsive](/yonder/0.0.5/responsive.html) argument.
-One of `TRUE` or `FALSE` specifying whether to wrap flex items inside the flex containter, `tag`, defaults to `NULL`.
+One of `TRUE` or `FALSE` specifying whether to wrap flex items inside the flex containter, `.tag`, defaults to `NULL`.
 If `TRUE` items wrap inside the container, if `FALSE` items will not wrap.
 See the **wrap** section below for more.
-  sections:
+  sections: ~
+  return: ~
+  family: layout
+  name: ~
+  rdname: ~
+  examples:
+  - type: markdown
+    value: |
+      <h3>Different <code>direction</code>s</h3>
-  - title: '`direction`'
+  - type: markdown
-    body: |-
-      Because horizontal placement the browser default you may not often use `flex(.., direction = "row")`.
-The responsive arguments are potentially more useful as shown in the following example.
+    value: |
+      <p>Many of <code>flex()</code>'s arguments are viewport responsive and below we will see how useful this can be.
 On small screens the flex items are placed vertically and can occupy the full width of the mobile device.
-On medium or larger screens the items are placed horizontally once again.
+On medium or larger screens the items are placed horizontally once again.</p>

-      ```
+  - type: source
+    value: |2-

       div(
         div("A flex item") %>%
           padding(3) %>%